lkruger27/NS_SOS_Formalization/README.md

 Go to the directory called 'Coq'.
 In this directory should be another directory called 'bin'.
 Make sure the file that needs to be imported is located in the 'bin' directory.
-Open command line and run the following command:
+Open command line and run the following command for the files in the natural semantics part:
 ```
 coqc -Q .
 NS Name.v
 ```